np-guard/vmware-analyzer/README.md

   -e, --explain                     flag to explain connectivity output with rules explanations per allowed/denied connections (default false)
-  -f, --filename string             file path to store analysis results -h, --help                        help for analyze -o, --output string               output format; must be one of txt,dot,svg,json (default "txt")
+  -f, --filename string             file path to store analysis results -h, --help                        help for analyze -o, --output string               output format; must be one of txt,dot,json,svg (default "txt")
-      --output-filter strings       filter the analysis results by vm names, can specify more than one (example: "vm1,vm2") --topology-dump-file string   file path to store topology
+      --output-filter strings       filter the analysis/synthesis results by vm names, can specify more than one (example: "vm1,vm2")
+      --topology-dump-file string   file path to store topology

 ```